livereload/LiveReload/README.md

 * all copies retain the name of the software (LiveReload), the name of the author (Andrey Tarantsov) and the contact information (including, but not limited to, pointers to support@livereload.com and livereload.com URLs) unmodified;

-* no fee is charged for distibution of the software;
+* no fee is charged for distribution of the software;

 * the best effort is made to explain the purchasing policy to all users of the software.